Stuff & Nonsense product and website design

 If you’re at all serious about web design or development, you need to be serious about learning and using CSS Grid too.
 In this article I’m going to explain how to use one aspect, grid-template areas, a way of arranging elements that even a big, dumb mug like me can understand, and one that doesn’t get enough attention.

-Written by Andy Clarke who filed this in art-direction , css , design .
+Written by Andy Clarke who tagged this with art-direction, css, design